SomeWeekendReading/someweekendreading.github.io/_posts/2023-01-27-fda-vrbpac-covid-vaccine-composition-changes.md

 My guess is their main _raison d'&ecirc;tre_ is to be an alternative for people still superstitiously suspicious of mRNA vaccines.
-Well, anything that gets them vaccinated, so they live and not die, I say.
+Well, anything that gets them vaccinated, so they live and not die, says me.

 Right out of the gate, they say their existing vaccine has lower response to BQ.1.1 and XBB.1 variants, due to mutations in otherwise-conserved epitopes on the spike protein.